cBioPortal/cbioportal/docs/Import-the-Seed-Database.md

 ## Download the cBioPortal Database

-A cBioPortal seed database can be found on the [Downloads](Downloads.md#seed-database) page.
+A cBioPortal seed database can be found on [the datahub page](https://github.com/cbioportal/datahub/blob/master/seedDB/README.md).

-After download, this file can be unzipped by entering the following command:
+After download, the files can be unzipped by entering the following command:

-    gunzip cbioportal-seed.sql.gz
+    gunzip *.sql.gz

 ## Import the cBioPortal Database

 *Important:*  Before importing, make sure that you have [followed the pre-build steps](Pre-Build-Steps.md#prepare_database) for creating the `cbioportal` database.

-Then import the seed database via the `mysql` command:
+Then import the seed database via the `mysql` commands:

+    > mysql --user=cbio_user --password=somepassword cbioportal  < cgds.sql

+and:

+    > mysql --user=cbio_user --password=somepassword cbioportal  < seed-cbioportal_no-pdb_hg19.sql

+and (this command takes a bit longer to import PDB data that will enable the visualization of PDB structures in the mutation tab):

-    > mysql --user=cbio_user --password=somepassword cbioportal  < cbioportal-seed.sql
+    > mysql --user=cbio_user --password=somepassword cbioportal  < seed-cbioportal_only-pdb.sql

+:information_source: please be aware of the version of the seed DB.
+If it is different from what the cBioPortal system is expecting, the system will at some point ask you to run a migration step.
+The system will automatically give you a clear message (with instructions) about this (during startup or during data loading process) if a migration is needed.

 ## Drug-target Data